Summary of Correct and Incorrect Uses

-On the Misuse of the word "Mayan" as an Advjective:
+Explanation of the Misuse of the word "Mayan" as an Adjective:

 Maya Civilization, Maya Calendars, Maya Hieroglyphs ...

 The word "Mayan" is often misused in English, especially in popular media.
-However even professional anthropologists are unclear on the correct use and use this word erroneously with knowing why or how.
-The fact is that there are indeed a few complications to the correct usage that even well informed scholars can trip up on.
-It is easy to find websites for example that use both Maya and Mayan words correctly and in the same website, incorrectly.
-This points to the definitive need for greater clarity.
+However even professional anthropologists are unclear on the correct name of identity and use this word, Mayan, erroneously without knowing why or how.
+The fact is that there are indeed significant complications to the correct usage that even well informed scholars can trip up on.
+It is easy to find websites or scholarly publications that use both Maya and Mayan correctly and incorrectly.
+It is in fact typical to find an author (academic or not) using the incorrect word in a sentence directly following the correct usage.
+This confusion points to the definitive need for greater clarity.

-The word Mayan is not correctly used as an adjective.
-It is never correct to use Mayan to name cultural objects associated with Maya people, culture, or civiliations.
-Thus uses of Mayan in front of words such as calendar, hieroglyphs, civilization, society, peoples, is always incorrect.
-The word Maya is a noun but it also an adjective, that is used to name things that belong to the Maya, to Maya culture, to Maya people, to Maya civilization.
+It is never correct to use "Mayan" as an adjective or name-adjective to identify "things" associated with Maya people, society, history, culture, or civiliations.
+Thus, the use of "Mayan" in front of words such as calendar, hieroglyphs, civilization, society, peoples, houses, cities, kings, and so on, is always incorrect.
+Further this incorrect use is based on and perpetuates an anglophone and scientific imperialism that should be avoided.
+The word Maya is a noun but it also in the first instance an adjective, that is, it used to name things that belong to the Maya, to Maya culture, to Maya people, to Maya civilization.

 This is the first complication: Mayan is (mostly) always used (instead of Maya) to refer to the languages that Maya and Mayans speak or spoke.
 Mayan language is the most generally correct form to refer to these languages in a linguistic sense -- meaning in the same manner that one uses words such as "Indo-European" and "Germanic."